-Authorities, Distribution Providers, Load-serving Entities, Generator Owners, Generator Operators, and Balancing Authorities.
-Further, the Reliability Coordinator, Transmission Operator, Transmission Owner and the Balancing Authority must conduct operations of the electric system that ensures that the NPIRs are upheld at all times.
-In cases where the NPIRs cannot be maintained within limits, the nuclear plant must be immediately notified so that it can take action to maintain compliance with the NPIRs.
-If compliance with the NPIRs is dependent on the performance of other neighboring Transmission Planners, Transmission Operators, Reliability Coordinators or Balancing Authorities, the NPIR request must be submitted to those entities by the NPGO.
+In order to implement the appropriate limits for planning and operations, the plant specific NPIRs must be known to the applicable Transmission Entities (e.g., applicable Reliability Coordinators, Transmission Operators, Transmission Owners, Transmission Planners, Transmission Service Providers, Planning Authorities, Distribution Providers, Load-serving Entities, Generator Owners, Generator Operators, and Balancing Authorities).
+Further, the Reliability Coordinator, Transmission Operator, Transmission Owner and the Balancing Authority must conduct operations of the electric system that ensures that the NPIRs are met at all times.
+In cases where the NPIRs cannot be maintained within the specified limits, the nuclear plant must be immediately notified so that it can take action as necessary.
+If compliance with the NPIRs is dependent on the performance of other neighboring Transmission Planners, Transmission Operators, Reliability Coordinators or Balancing Authorities, the request must be submitted to those entities by the NPGO.

 In the absence of separate bilateral or multi-lateral agreements between the NPGO, the transmission owner(s), PJM, and any applicable neighboring Reliability Coordinators (as discussed in Section 3.7), operational aspects of the NPIRs are to be performed in accordance with the requirements of the PJM agreements, manuals, and agreements with neighboring Reliability Coordinators, as applicable.
 Many of the requirements contained in NERC Reliability Standard NUC-001 are addressed in the PJM agreements and manuals.
-The remaining requirements of NUC-001 are addressed in separate agreements between the NPGOs and their respective Transmission Entities.
-Contents of Plant Specific Nuclear Plant Interface Requirements are documented in template format consistent with Attachment B. Due to the critical nature of the information, PJM, applicable Transmission Entities and NPGO maintain a current revision of the NPIRs but they are not published publically.
+The remaining requirements of NUC-001 are addressed in separate agreements between the NPGOs and other applicable Transmission Entities.
+Contents of Plant Specific Nuclear Plant Interface Requirements (NPIRs) are documented in template format consistent with Attachment B. Due to the critical nature of the information, PJM, applicable Transmission Entities and the NPGO maintain a current revision of the NPIRs but they are not published publicly.